CDRT/docs/bios/settings/thinkcenter/power.md

 |:---|:---|:---|:---|
 | AfterPowerLoss | setting_values | yes_no | amd_intel |
 -->

-**Note:**  Select "Power on" it you use a power strip to turn the system on.
+**Note:**  Select "Power on" if you use a power strip to turn the system on.

 </details>

 <details><summary>Enhanced Power Saving Mode</summary>

 The total power consumption is lower during power off.

-One of 2 possible options for Enhanced Power Saving Mode:
+Options:

-1. **Disabled** - disables Enhanced Power Saving Mode.
-Default.
+1. **Disabled** - Default.
-2. Enabled - enables Enhanced Power Saving Mode.
+2. Enabled.

 <!--
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | EnhancedPowerSavingMode | setting_values | yes_no | amd_intel |
 -->

-**Note:** In enhanced power saving mode, only the `Wake up on Alarm` function is supported.
-Other wake up functions are not.
-System will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states and host is in AC mode. .
+**Note:** In Enhanced Power Saving Mode, only the `Wake up on Alarm` function is supported.
+Other wake-up functions are not.
+System will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states, and host is in AC mode.

 </details>